 Payment Methods:

-- Cash (RMB) accepted at ticket counters, though not always in small shops
+- Cash (RMB) is accepted at ticket counters, though not always in small shops or food stalls.

 Extra Fees: